Warzone2100/warzone2100/doc/AutohostConfig.md

 # Autohost configuration

 Running the game with the `--autohost` command line argument opens a game automatically.
 Combined with `--headless` and `--nosound` it allows to run a dedicated server to host a game.
+See also `PlayerKeys.md` to add administrators with `--addlobbyadminhash` and `--addlobbyadminpublickey`.

 The autohost option requires a configuration file set in your data directory, under the `autohost` directory.
 For example : `warzone2100 --autohost=my_host` will look for the configuration file `autohost/my_host`.